Yuz7/pugSV/README.md

 # pugSV
-Transfomer for structural variant detection
+Transfomer for structural variant detection based on long-read sequencing